 There are some new worker engagement rules for larger workplaces (with more than 20 workers) and those in high risk industries, such as construction.
 For those businesses they are required to hold an election for a Health and Safety Representative (HSR) if requested by a worker.
 And they must consider forming a Health and Safety Committee (HSC) if an HSR or five workers request one.
-You can read more about the role of HSRs and HSCs at the WorkSafe website.
+Find out more about the role of HSRs and HSCs.

 Health and safety doesn’t have to be difficult and doesn’t have to mean a lot of paperwork.
 The basics of good health and safety management aren’t changing on 4 April.
 It starts with identifying risks, talking about them with anyone on site that might be affected, and finding appropriate ways to manage them.
 Of course not all risks can be eliminated – risk is part of life and will always be part of construction work.